 Encopresis and constipation

-A child may become constipated for a wide variety of reasons, including lack of exercise, poor diet, anxiety around using the bathroom, or painful bowel movements from medical conditions.
-Holding back bowel movements for a long time can cause children to lose the ability to defecate normally and leads to unintentional, loose bowel movements to relieve pressure.
-Other medical causes such as spinal cord injury, celiac disease, or damage to the bowel can result in constipation and Encopresis.
+A child may become constipated for a wide variety of reasons.
+It could be lack of exercise, poor diet, anxiety around using the bathroom, or painful bowel movements from medical conditions.
+Holding back bowel movements for a long time can cause children to lose the ability to defecate normally.
+It leads to unintentional, loose bowel movements to relieve pressure.
+Other medical causes like spinal cord injury, celiac disease, or damage to the bowel can result in constipation and Encopresis.
 Medications, such as tricyclic antidepressants, narcotics, and iron supplements can also cause constipation that is severe enough to lead to Encopresis.